 Official Statement.
-The Preliminary Official Statement dated September 14, 2011, as supplemented September 20, 2011 and the information contained therein have been deemed final by the Commonwealth as of its date within the meaning of Rule 15c2-12 of the Securities and Exchange Commission ("Rule 15c2-12") with permitted omissions, but are subject to change without notice and to completion or amendment in the Official Statement in final form (the "Final Official Statement").
+The Preliminary Official Statement dated December 14, 2011, and the information contained therein have been deemed final by the Commonwealth as of its date within the meaning of Rule 15c2-12 of the Securities and Exchange Commission ("Rule 15c2-12") with permitted omissions, but are subject to change without notice and to completion or amendment in the Official Statement in final form (the "Final Official Statement").
 The Preliminary Official Statement may be viewed and downloaded from the Commonwealth's website: www.mass.gov/treasury/debt.